fides-dev/Fides.jl/docs/src/tutorial.md

 ## Input - a Function to Minimize

 Fides requires a function to minimize, its gradient and optionally its Hessian.
-In this tutorial, the nonlinear Rosenbrock function is used:
+In this tutorial, we use the nonlinear Rosenbrock function:

 ```math
 f(x_1, x_2) = (1.0 - x_1)^2 + 100.0(x_2 - x_1^2)^2